misuhsieh001/Robotics_Final/CORE_IDEAS.md

 Enables intuitive human-robot interaction through **MediaPipe Hands**:
 - **1 finger up (☝️)**: Move 100mm closer
 - **5 fingers up (🖐️)**: Move 100mm back
+- **OK sign (👌)**: Return to home position (300, 300, 450)mm
 - Provides manual override of automatic distance control
 - Implements 2-second cooldown to prevent accidental triggers

 **User Experience Design:** Natural, non-verbal communication allows the subject to control the robot without breaking the flow of recording or leaving the frame.
+The OK sign gesture provides a quick way to reset the robot to a safe, known position.

 ---